 Let’s face it: we don’t have time to do detailed planning for every class.

 Class just isn’t the same if you walk in without a lesson plan.
 The students don’t get as much out of the time you have with them and you aren’t as effective as a teacher.
-Thankfully, Ruth Brinkerhoff, the author of our curriculum, has offered some quick tips for us.
-Below is a quick excerpt from the Level 4 Curriculum Book (ages 7 to 10).
+Thankfully, Ruth Brinkerhoff, the author of our curriculum, has offered some quick tips for using lesson plans in the Level 4 Curriculum Book (ages 7 to 10).

 Dance teachers don’t have time to do detailed planning for all classes every time!